 6. Ace of Spades by Faridah Àbíké-Íyímídé

 Ace of Spades, one of the best dark academia books in recent years, is set at Niveus Private Academy.
 It’s your typical private academy where money talks… and builds the entire building.
-Students are considered to be part of the perfect elite, but this starts to change when an anonymous texter named Ace starts revealing people’s secrets.
+Students are considered part of the perfect elite, but this starts to change when an anonymous texter named Ace starts revealing people’s secrets.

 However, no one is safe from this devious anonymous texter, including Chiamaka.
 They need to figure out who is behind Ace before this game they are playing gets much more dangerous.